Asset Seizures & Forfeiture in Criminal Cases

 - Vehicles/conveyances involved

-- Money or other "things of value" furnished or intended to be furnished in exchange for a controlled substance
+- Money to be furnished in exchange for drugs

 - Real property/real estate

-The Right Forfeiture Attorney Makes All the Difference
+The Right Defense Lawyer Can Make All the Difference

 - Immediately challenging any asset or property seizures

-- Filing the appropriate court documents that challenge the government's forfeiture case against you
+- Filing the appropriate court documents to challenge the forfeiture

 - Locating and preparing witnesses who can support your case